TolulopeBabajide/awade/README.md

 - **Never hard-code secrets**: Use environment variables and GitHub Secrets
 - **Security guidelines**: See [SECURITY.md](./SECURITY.md)
+- **Data Structure Security**: All caching and data structures are thread-safe with comprehensive input validation
+- **SQL Injection Prevention**: Advanced query validation and sanitization
+- **Rate Limiting**: Built-in protection against abuse and DoS attacks
+- **Memory Protection**: Bounded memory usage with configurable limits
+- **Input Sanitization**: All user inputs are validated and sanitized before processing
 - **Environment setup**: Copy `.env.example` to `.env` and fill in your values

 ## 🤝 Contribution Guide